tranduong/documentlib-server/src/README.md

 #### Client-module development
 Continue developing the client further by editing the `src` directory.
 With the `gulp` command, any file changes made will automatically be compiled into the specific location within the `dist` directory.
+Rebuild client module by : `gulp build` command, you should instal the `gulp` as a global If you cannot use `gulp build` in your environment, you should upload the `dist` version which had been built in another machine to it.

 #### Server-module development
 Start from server.js, you can modify and implement any others feature if you want.